-The church existed long before the time of Peter; for the church is the body of Christ, and Christ has been the Spiritual Head of His followers ever since the time of Adam.
-The martyr Stephen said that the great company who went with Moses out of Egypt constituted "the church in the wilderness" (Acts 7:38).
+The church existed long before the time of Peter; for the church is the body of Christ, and Christ has been the Spiritual Head of his followers ever since the time of Adam.
+The martyr Stephen said that the great company who went with Moses out of Egypt constituted "the church in the wilderness."
+Acts 7:38.
 So there was the church in the time of Peter and the other apostles, for the same spiritual organization had been retained from the time of Moses, with its system of sacrifices and beautiful temple, which stood in the place of the tabernacle, which Moses built.
-The "church in the wilderness" was the true church of Christ; for we are told, "they drank of that spiritual Rock that followed them, and that Rock was Christ" (1 Cor.
-10:4).
+The "church in the wilderness" was the true church of Christ; for we are told, "they drank of that spiritual Rock that followed them: and that Rock was Christ."
+1 Cor.
+10:4.

-Frequently they rebelled against the Lord, and their descendants did the same; but the Lord, though they often rejected Him, did not reject them; so that even as late as the time of Peter Jesus said of them, ""The scribes and the Pharisees sit in Moses' seat.
-Therefore whatever they tell you, that observe and do, but do not do according to their works; for they say, and do not do" (Matt.
-23:2, 3).
-But if Peter had sought to "the church" for spiritual light and wisdom, he would not have been a follower of Christ; for "the church" rejected Him and put Him to death.
-"He came to His own, and His own did not receive Him" (John 1:11).
+Frequently they rebelled against the Lord, and their descendants did the same; but the Lord, though they often rejected him, did not reject them; so that even as late as the time of Peter Jesus said of them, "The scribes and the Pharisees sit in Moses' seat: all therefore whatsoever they bid you observe, that observe and do; but do not ye after their works: for they say, and do not."
+Matt.
+23:2, 3.
+But if Peter had sought to "the church" for spiritual light and wisdom, he would not have been a follower of Christ; for "the church" rejected him and put him to death.
+"He came unto his own, and his own received him not."
+John 1:11.

 If Martin Luther and his fellow-workers had made "the church" the spiritual guide, the world would never have heard from them the preaching of the Gospel in the Reformation.
 Yet they found the Word of the Lord-the Holy Scriptures-and gave that Word to the people, having first received it into their own hearts.
 They drank from the fountain of life, and then led others to the same fountain.
-They all as did ancient Israel, "drank of that spiritual Rock that went with them," which was Christ.
-And Christ Himself is the fountain of life today.
+They all as did ancient Israel, "they drank of that spiritual Rock that followed them," which was Christ.
+And Christ himself is the fountain of life today.

-"Who can bring a clean thing out of an unclean?
-No one!"
-(Job 14:4).
+"Who can bring a clean thing out of an unclean? not one."
+Job 14:4.
 Who can bring infallibility out of fallibility?
 When any number of fallible beings take action together, the result is fallibility still.
 They can produce only fallible decisions and speak only fallible words.
 There is an infallible Word, which they can hold forth, and that is the word of Christ, which He said should not pass away.
 (See Phil.
 2:16; Mark 13:31).